1980 Arizona Wildcats football team

 The 1980 Arizona Wildcats football team represented the University of Arizona in the Pacific-10 Conference (Pac-10) during the 1980 NCAA Division I-A football season.
 In their first season under head coach Larry Smith, the Wildcats compiled a 5–6 record (3–4 against Pac-10 opponents), finished in a tie for sixth place in the Pac-10, and were outscored by their opponents, 275 to 215.
 The team played its home games in Arizona Stadium in Tucson, Arizona.

-Despite finishing the season with a 5–6 record, the Wildcats defeated UCLA (who was ranked second at the time), which was a memorable moment in the early part of Smith's tenure at Arizona.
+Despite finishing the season with a 5–6 record, the Wildcats defeated UCLA (who was ranked second at the time), which would become the first of several signature moments during Smith's tenure with the program.

 The team's statistical leaders included Tom Tunnicliffe with 1,204 passing yards, Hubert Oliver with 655 rushing yards, and Tim Holmes with 545 receiving yards.
 Linebacker Jack Housley led the team with 104 total tackles.